advantagefse/json-logic-kotlin/README.md

 ## Examples

 Typically jsonLogic will be called with a rule object and optionally a data object.
-Both rules and data input are JSON formatted strings.
+Both parameters can either be JSON formatted strings or Any Kotlin objects.

 ### Simple